Achilles Tendon Repair Surgery

 foot from moving.
 Physical therapy can also help.
 If you still have symptoms after

-several months, your healthcare provider might advise surgery.
+6 months, your healthcare provider might recommend surgery.

 Depending on the type of problem you have, Achilles tendon surgery might work for